gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

   already have it installed and running, read how to [switch from a single-machine installation to Redis HA](#switching-from-an-existing-single-machine-installation-to-redis-ha).
-- Redis nodes (both master and slaves) will need the same password defined in `redis['password']` and `redis['master_password']`.
+- Redis nodes (both master and slaves) will need the same password defined in `redis['password']`.
 At any time during a failover the Sentinels can reconfigure a node and change its status from master to slave and vice versa.

 A summary of what are we going to do: